Back to jobs

 For high cost of living areas (San Francisco Bay, New York City, and Seattle), the expected salary range for this position is $180,000 USD - $212,000 USD, plus bonus eligibility and equity.

 Our roots are in Ann Arbor, Michigan and our innovation is fueled by the team’s global perspectives.
-For this role, we are open to remote employees across the continental US or Canada.
+For this role, we are open to remote employees across the continental US.
+We value diversity and are committed to creating an inclusive environment for all employees.
+Censys is an equal opportunity employer.

 California Privacy Rights Notice